 Thornton’s paper illustrates perfectly the perils of considering only one point in the design space (or even five or ten points, for programs where there could be a thousand design combinations) and taking that as evidence of “what works” and what doesn’t.
 It highlights the importance of research that looks at the system, the context, and the details of a program, and the importance of building systems for learning that themselves can learn and adapt as they go.

-Michelle Kaffenberger is a Senior Research Advisor with the World Bank, where she has designed, led, and advised on dozens of quantitative, qualitative and mixed methods empirical research studies on social protection systems, education, and financial inclusion.
-She currently leads the Innovation and Learning Initiative and research activities for a new World Bank partnership dedicated to social protection systems change.
-In addition, she is a Research Fellow with the RISE Programme, where she conducts analysis of education systems, learning outcomes, and the impact of learning on health, women’s empowerment and financial inclusion outcomes.
-She has served as research advisor and consultant to a variety of private sector and nonprofit organisations.
-She was research manager and lead analyst at InterMedia, an international development research organisation, and began her career establishing a new base of operations for an international nonprofit in Darjeeling, India.
+Michelle Kaffenberger is a Research Fellow with the RISE Programme where she analyzes education systems and learning outcomes.
+She is also a Senior Research Advisor with the World Bank, focusing on financial inclusion, social protection systems, and international education.
+She has designed, led, or advised on dozens of quantitative, qualitative, and mixed methods empirical research studies.
+Michelle has also served as research adviser and consultant to the Bill & Melinda Gates Foundation, the United Nations, the Asian Development Bank, and a variety of private sector and nonprofit organizations.
+Previously she was research manager and lead analyst at InterMedia, an international development research organization.
+She began her career establishing a new base of operations for an international nonprofit in Darjeeling, India.